maxiplux/simple-api-python-devops/README.md

 - GitHub Actions ( Basic knowlage )
 - Git
 - aws CLI
-- AWS account with your credentials in the .config file of your home machine.
+- AWS account with your credentials in the .credentials file for you local machine AWS cli configuration.

 ### Steps